Mohamedt4r29/Relay-Controlled-Sound-Synthesizer/README.md

 ![Schematic FPGA Project](https://github.com/Mohamedt4r29/Relay-Controlled-Sound-Synthesizer/assets/164936141/00a854cf-404a-4b3b-9c61-e81784828cd4)

-## Software Description
+### VHDL Code Explanation

+The VHDL code provided in this repository serves as the foundation for a Relay-Controlled Sound Synthesizer implemented on an FPGA board.
+Below is an overview of the functionality and structure of the VHDL code:

+#### Entity Declaration:
+The VHDL code begins with the declaration of the `SoundSynthesizer` entity.
+This entity defines the input and output ports required for the synthesizer.
+The input ports include:
+- `CLK100MHZ`: Clock signal input.
+- `BTNC`: Push-button input for resetting the beat states.
+- `SW`: Four-bit vector representing the states of input switches.
+The output ports include:
+- `Relay1`, `Relay2`, `Relay3`, `Relay4`: Outputs controlling the relay switches.
+- `LED`: Four-bit vector for visualizing beat states on LEDs.

+#### Architecture:
+Inside the `Behavioral` architecture block, processes handle beat generation and reset logic.
+The architecture follows a sequential logic design, triggered by the rising edge of the clock signal (`CLK100MHZ`).

+#### Beat Generation Process:
+The beat generation process is responsible for producing different rhythmic patterns based on the states of the input switches (`SW`).
+The code supports four different beats corresponding to each switch (`SW(0)` to `SW(3)`).

+- **Initialization**: The code initializes variables to manage the durations and states of each beat period.
+It also sets the initial state of the switches and the reset signal.
+- **Beat Generation**: For each switch, a corresponding beat pattern is generated based on its state.
+The duration of each beat period is controlled by incrementing counters (`period1` to `period4`) with each clock cycle.
+When a counter reaches its predefined threshold, the state of the corresponding beat is toggled.
+- **Reset Logic**: The reset logic process detects when the push-button (`BTNC`) is pressed.
+When the button is pressed, the reset signal is activated, resetting all beat periods and states to their initial values.
+- **Output Assignment**: The generated beat states are assigned to output signals for controlling the relay switches (`Relay1` to `Relay4`).
+Additionally, the beat states are visualized on LEDs to provide real-time feedback.

+#### Description of the VHDL Code:
+- The code follows a modular design, with clear separation of functionality into processes and entities, enhancing readability and maintainability.
+- It leverages VHDL's concurrent and sequential constructs to efficiently manage the timing and control of beat generation.
+- The code is well-commented, providing detailed explanations of each section's purpose and functionality.

+This VHDL code forms the core of the Relay-Controlled Sound Synthesizer, providing the logic for generating rhythmic patterns and controlling relay switches based on user input.
+It serves as a flexible and customizable platform for creating various musical sequences and exploring different beats and rhythms.

 ## Video Demo
 Here's a video demonstrating the results of our code in action:

 [![Video Demo](https://github.com/Mohamedt4r29/Relay-Controlled-Sound-Synthesizer/assets/51502560/b0e89de0-d8c3-42d6-9b44-4cc40e8a2b04)](https://github.com/Mohamedt4r29/Relay-Controlled-Sound-Synthesizer/assets/51502560/b0e89de0-d8c3-42d6-9b44-4cc40e8a2b04)

-## VHDL Code Explanation
-The VHDL code provided in this repository implements a rhythmic pattern generator for the sound synthesizer.
-This generator is responsible for producing different rhythmic patterns based on the states of the input switches (`SW`).
-The code leverages a clock signal (`CLK100MHZ`) to control the timing of the beats and a push-button input (`BTNC`) for resetting the beat states.

-### Algorithmic Overview:
-1. **Initialization**:
-   - The code initializes variables to manage the durations and states of each beat period.
-   - It also sets the initial state of the switches and the reset signal.

-2. **Beat Generation Process**:
-   - The beat generation process is triggered by the rising edge of the clock signal.
-   - For each switch, a corresponding beat pattern is generated based on its state (`SW(0)` to `SW(3)`).
-   - The duration of each beat period is controlled by incrementing counters (`period1` to `period4`) with each clock cycle.
-   - When a counter reaches its predefined threshold, the state of the corresponding beat is toggled (`state1` to `state4`).

-3. **Reset Logic**:
-   - The reset logic process detects when the push-button (`BTNC`) is pressed.
-   - When the button is pressed, the reset signal is activated, resetting all beat periods and states to their initial values.

-4. **Output Assignment**:
-   - The generated beat states (`state1` to `state4`) are assigned to output signals (`JA`) for controlling the relays.
-   - Additionally, the beat states are visualized on LEDs (`LED`) to provide real-time feedback.

-### Description of the VHDL Code:
-- The `SoundSynthesizer` entity defines the input and output ports required for the synthesizer.
-- Inside the `Behavioral` architecture block, processes handle beat generation and reset logic.
-- Beat durations are managed using counters, and beat states are toggled accordingly.
-- Outputs are assigned the values of the beat states to control relays and visualize beats on LEDs.

-This rhythmic pattern generator serves as the foundation for creating various musical sequences, enabling users to experiment with different beats and rhythms.
-Its modular design allows for easy integration into larger FPGA-based music synthesis projects.